DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Vial of Snake Oil
 "It is often the case that wanting is more desirable than having."
 - Draw four additional cards at the beginning of combat.
-- Lost 1 Health every time you play a Skill past.
+- Lose 1 Health every time you play a Skill.

 ### Blighted Tome
 "The dusty pages seem alive with a sinister energy."